 First, you want to avoid accepting responsibility for entertaining your children all day.
 It prevents them from learning to entertain themselves and solve problems independently.
 It’s your job, as the parent, to teach your children how to entertain themselves.
 After that, it is up to your children to keep themselves busy.

 So before setting rules about screen time, support your children in figuring out what they can do to stay busy in productive, age-appropriate ways.
 Sit together with paper and pen and do some brainstorming.
 List all the activities the child can do independently.
 List both indoor and outdoor activities, active and sedentary (arts & crafts), getting whatever supplies are needed.
 Then post the list on the fridge.
 Whenever you hear the “B” word, “I’m Bored,” refer them to their list.
+Here is a guide you can follow.

 Once the child has the ideas and means for self-entertainment, you are ready to set rules about your children’s use of electronic entertainment.
 You want to have three key parts to your rules about kids screen limits: The child’s responsibilities, the parent’s responsibilities, and some choice or control for the child.
 For example, here’s what an effective rule about kids screen limits might look and sound like: